310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Do you have any other ideas?
+            Do you have any ideas?
         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            No, actually… I still can't think up anything.
+            No, actually… I still haven't thought up anything.

             I plan to talk to Sazanami about it once I head back to the dorms.
-I'd like to go through all the documents for the PV again and come up with some ideas before that.
+I'd like to go through all the documents for the project again and come up with some ideas before that.
 			{% endbubble %}
         </div>
     </div>